Key Facts 2021–22

-The Hubbard Music Center is home to music programs that more than 40 percent of Loomis students take part in.
-The MUsic Department offers both theoretical training and performance experience, including orchestra, chamber music, concert band, jazz band, jazz improvisation, guitar ensemble, concert choir, and chamber singers.
+The Hubbard Music Center is home to music programs that more than a third of Loomis students take part in.
+The Music Department offers both theoretical training and performance experience, including orchestra, chamber music, concert band, jazz band, jazz improvisation, guitar ensemble, concert choir, and chamber singers.

 Theater and Dance

 Training in all aspects of theater is supported by curricular offerings in acting, directing, technical theater, and playwriting as well as an active yearly production schedule of full-length plays, musicals, and a festival of original plays written, directed, performed, and produced entirely by students.
 Additionally, both daytime and after-school dance programs offer training and performance opportunities in modern/contemporary, jazz, tap, ballet, and hip-hop.

 - 32 Founders League titles in the past four years

 - Daytime classes in fitness and wellness, tennis and squash, weight training, fishing, cycling, meditation and yoga, core strength, aerobic conditioning, and lifeguard training, along with a full dance program